-“My recommendation: Challenges are possibilities to decide how you want to have that impact to your life,” she said.
-“Especially navy, but I think all of us in ultra-modern global, you get to outline what your career seems like, and that’s a large deal. … What I would advise is, while you see challenges and you’ve got those things and it is no longer operating such as you want, search for opportunities to peer ‘what I can examine or how can I develop on this activity?
+“My recommendation: Challenges are possibilities to decide how you want to have that impact on your life,” she said.
+“Especially navy, but I think all of us in ultra-modern global, you get to outline what your career seems like, and that’s a large deal. … What I would advise is, while you see challenges and you’ve got those things, and it is no longer operating such as you want, search for opportunities to peer ‘what I can examine or how can I develop on this activity?
 If I take this function, what’s it going to allow me to do?'”

-It turned into that attitude that allowed her to use the executive assistant function to not just fill her time, but lend her treasured lifestyles experience in the running with humans or even handling contracts as they got here across her desk.
+It turned into that attitude that allowed her to use the executive assistant function not just to fill her time but lend her treasured lifestyles experience in the running with humans or even handling contracts as they got here across her desk.
 “Sometimes, you ought to take a step backward to head forward due to what you may research,” she said.

 As their time in Germany got here to a close, Mason and her husband sat down to speak about their subsequent circulate.
-To give her a shot at a profession, they selected to go returned to D.C.
-With a small toddler, her task hunt there had special priorities than it had before she had a family.
+To give her a shot at a profession, they selected to go returned to D.C.Her task hunt had special priorities withh a small toddles than it had before she had a family.
 And while their 2d infant became born, matters have become even extra complex.
 That supposed she needed to balance her new priorities with her desire for a hit profession — and say “no” to things that weren’t the proper fit for that time.

 “I think you have to take existence as seasons,” she stated.
 “Each part of your life is a season, and so while we are elevating our children, that became a season.”
 She chose a function that wasn’t the entirety she dreamed of but did provide her the ability to commit time to her own family.
 Then, while her youngsters were older, she shifted cognizance returned to her profession.
 “It’s about figuring it out, defining the life which you need, and figuring out and trusting that there may be other opportunities to grow yourself,” she stated.
 “But you have to parent out what that looks like.
-If you just sit down and wait; it is now not going to work.”
+If you just sit down and wait, it is now not going to work.”

-Three.
-Learn to make difficult choices through conversation.
+3. Learn to make difficult choices through conversation.

 As Mason’s profession stepped forward, she and her husband confronted a decision: Attempt to stability very disturbing career fields with a family, or permit one determine to step back.
 After searching at their options, they decided her husband would leave energetic responsibility after greater than 14 years to sign up for the Air Force Reserve and take a civilian activity.
 That allows Mason to shift her attention from family to activity.
 Making that choice became tough, she said; however, thanks to the proper conversation, they have been able to choose the right route for their circle of relatives.

 “I suppose for all and sundry drawing close that, that’s what they need to look at: This is such a massive lifestyles selections, and you need to do it collectively.
 You can not do it one by one,” she said.
-“Sometimes they get their turn, and once in a while you get your flip, but you need to parent out a way to balance it.”
+“Sometimes they get their turn, and once in a while, you get your flip, but you need to parent out a way to balance it.